 3. Nosegay Bouquet

 Like the posy bouquet, nosegays focus on the greenery within the arrangement rather than the flowers.
-The nosegay’s small size and compact nature make it a great choice for bridesmaids’ bouquets.
+The nosegay’s small size and compact nature make it an excellent choice for bridesmaids’ bouquets.

 4. Posy Arrangement